 It is Not a Realistic Long-Term Solution

 Following a VLCD such as the 800 Calorie Diet is intended to be used for a short period of time such as a few months or several depending on the amount of weight to lose.
 Once you have reached a healthy weight, it is not beneficial to continue on with such a restricted diet.
+Although one safe option is to take a female fat burner to speed up your metabolism.
 Your health can be greatly impacted by not consuming the necessary amount of calories per day or a variety of nutritious foods.
 Without the excess stored weight to rely on, your body will suffer in finding enough energy to function on.
 In this, it is important to follow your doctor’s exact plan on when eating an 800 calorie diet is no longer needed in reaching a healthy weight.
 Many doctors will suggest an increased amount of physical activity or better eating habits including plenty of fruits, vegetables, and lean protein sources.

 Your Food Choices Will Be Very Limited